sbrouet/userapi/README.md

 ## Prerequisites for running the application
 In order for the UserApiApplication to be working you need to run the following components in that order (technical details follow)
+- having a working and accessible Docker daemon on localhost (it is used by database integration tests, not related to running RabbitMQ)
-- running a RabbitMQ instance
+- running a RabbitMQ instance with Docker
 - running the UserApiApplication

 ## Technical prerequisites